John1s/CatFlip/README.md

 # CatFlip

-This application returns a random example of a cat and performs to image transformations
+This application returns a random example of a cat and performs image transformations

 ## Cats